 Why do they even give an expiration date?
 To sell more vinegar, of course!

-Thanks for supporting PreparednessMama by using these Amazon affiliate links.
+Thanks for supporting PreparednessMama by using the Amazon affiliate links on this page.

 Hi, I’m Gabriela and I’m a prepping freak with a knack for frugal living – as if you could have one without the other.
 I’m also interested in all things DIY, green living, and homesteading.
 I’ve been dreaming of a self-sufficient, one-acre organic farm ever since I realized how fragile urban life really is.
 It takes one push of a button for millions to be left without running water.
 It takes no more than a four- to seven-day disruption in a city’s food supply for complete mayhem to break out.
 So, I’m now dutifully working toward keeping my loved ones safe when the brown matter (inevitably) hits the oscillating ceiling device, but I also like to share what I’m learning with fellow likeminded folks as I go.